Mass-Producing Failures of Multimodal Systems with Language Models: Failures of CLIP lead to Failures Downstream

 We check that the inputs generated by \ours{} produce errors in downstream systems by manually labeling whether the output images match the generated input text.
 We also plot the error rate against CLIP similarity, and use this to justify the CLIP similarity threshold chosen in \refsec{clip-experiments}.

 To measure whether \ours{} produces errors in downstream systems, we test the candidate pairs generated from systematic failures in \refsec{experimental-results}.
 We say a candidate pair is a successful \emph{downstream failure} if at least one input in the pair produces an incorrect image.
 To measure this, we create an annotation UI (\refapp{additional_user_study_details}) where annotators are shown one generated image from the pair along with both text inputs, and asked whether the image corresponds to input 1, input 2, or neither input.
-The annotators also report whether the text inputs describe the same set of images; for example, ``A nice house'' and ``A lovely house'' correspond to nearly identical sets of images.
+The annotators also report whether the text inputs describe the same set of images; e.g., ``A nice house'' and ``A lovely house''.
 An input pair is a downstream failure if at least one image is labeled with an incorrect input or with ``neither''.

 When evaluating \ours{}, we want to ensure the failures found are nontrivial, since models may be brittle on any out-of-distribution input rather than the specific ones found by our system.
 To test this, we introduce a baseline system that ablates \ours{}'s scraping stage.
 Specifically, the baseline scrapes random pairs from MS-COCO (without ensuring high CLIP similarity), then categorizes these into systematic failures and generates new individual failures normally.
 Since the categorization and generation stages are fixed, the pairs we produce seem plausible; e.g., ``A woman painting a beautiful landscape'', and ``A beautiful landscape painting on a wall''.